antongolub/lockfile/README.md

 > Read, write, and convert npm (v1, v2) and yarn (classic and berry) lockfiles in any directions with reasonable losses

 ## Motivation
-Every package manager brings its own philosophy of how to describe, store and control project dependencies.
+Each package manager brings its own philosophy of how to describe, store and control project dependencies.
-This is acceptable for developers, but literally becomes a ~~pain in *** ***~~ headache for isec, devops and release engineers.
+It _seems_ acceptable for developers, but literally becomes a ~~pain in *** ***~~ headache for isec, devops and release engineers.
 This lib is a naive attempt to build a pm-independent, generic, extensible and reliable deps representation.

 The ´package.json´ manifest contains its own deps requirements, the `lockfile` holds the deps resolution snapshot<sup>*</sup>,